FBen3/fastAPI-experiment/README.md

 Playing with the FastAPI framework...

 - `main` branch has the FastAPI implementation
-- `bare` branch has a "bare" API implemented without any frameworks (e.g. Flask, Django)
+- `bare` branch has a "bare" API implemented without any frameworks